Building Bridges through Mission and Hospitality: Q&A with Russ Whitfield

 Jerry: One of the things that excites me the most are the ways in which we are collaborating together as a denomination.
 What’s your perspective on the collaboration between MTW, RUF-Global, and MNA for cross-cultural work?

 Russ: I love that question.
-I gotta give a shout out to my brother Chad Brewer who’s doing and amazing job leading RUF-Global and RUF-I [International].
+I gotta give a shout out to my brother Chad Brewer who’s doing an amazing job leading RUF-Global and RUF-I [International].
 Every time I hear him talk about the vision of that aspect of RUF it just makes me want to jump out of my skin.
 It’s so exciting.

 Part of my personal story is that I came to faith in college and I didn’t necessarily have much pastoral guidance or personal interaction with a pastor, and it was just like the blind leading the blind.
 And so with pastors showing up on campuses all around the world to meet students in this critical moment of their lives—where they’re working through identity, what they believe, their career trajectories—and they’re caught with anxiety and self-doubt.
 I cannot be more enthusiastic about the idea of seeing pastors landing on these campuses, and not only preaching the gospel to these students, not only pastoring these students through these crucial years of their lives, but also with a clear vision for integrating them into the life of the local church and showing them they have a role to play in the life of the local church.
 With the uptick of former RUF students who have landed in my congregation, I cannot tell you what a shot of health it has been in our congregation.
 And to think that could be multiplied, not just across the nation, but around the world.

-You know how they talk about the 80/20 rule when it comes to cross-cultural churches?
 I think that the combined efforts of MTW, MNA, and RUF could lead the PCA to be by definition a cross-cultural denomination.
 And that’s just thrilling to me.
 And I can’t help thinking that as we grow our presence in our ministry globally, that it will have a redeeming impact and a focusing dynamic on our life in America as the Church.
 I see lots of potential and I think it’s very exciting.
 I’m thrilled about seeing it happen.
 And what I hope to see down the road is that the Presbyterian Church in America actually far surpasses America, and we see that reflected confessionally in a diversity of ways.
 Because just as the Bible can take different cultural expression, I think our Reformed faith can take different expression.
 I think there will be different groups of folks around the globe who, whenever they enter into our ecclesial world and they embrace these documents, will actually come up with fresh insights about how we can work our confessional faith in more beautiful, faithful ways.
 And you know we’re always recruiting people.
 And to think that we could one day be in a moment where we have more candidates than job openings: that is beyond a dream.

 Jerry: Yeah, absolutely.
 Let’s keep praying to that end.
 Where do you feel like young people are in terms of thinking about global missions?

 Russ: One of the things that’s been challenging about getting young people involved in global missions is that there is a narrative that global missions was inseparable from colonialism, and colonialism’s bad, so we don’t come in and tell people.
 It’s almost like they see it as not a bug, but a feature of global missions by nature.
 Hegemonic, if I could put it that way.
 And I think that has caused a lot of people to look back over Christian history and the operations of nations that identified as Christian nations versus the sincere works of those who weren’t going backed by a government.
 They were going for the love of God, the love of people.
 Sometimes the way that you get closest to the truth of a narrative is you need to complicate it, not simplify it.
 And this is one of those cases.
 You could simplify it and say, Oh, yeah, all the missions that went out from Europe were just enterprises and colonialism.
-It wasn't about faith, it wasn't about the propagation of the gospel.
+It wasn't about faith; it wasn't about the propagation of the gospel.
 It was about this.
 But that's not the only story.
 There are plenty of people who risked life, who sacrificed all of their hopes and dreams, who said goodbye tearfully to family because they felt the call of God to go and share the hope of the gospel with people who had no witness.
 And there’s a beautiful narrative.
 There’s a beautiful story.
 And this shows up if we can look at it.
 But the way things are with social media and the way things are with culture, a lot of people are afraid of being the next name that’s trending and getting [canceled], because they said something or associated with somebody who had a history.
 And so I think a lot of people play it cautious.
 Also, in late modern culture, individualism and Mammon are the gods we serve.
 And so when people think about their lives, they think about the thing that’s gonna set them up best for that version of the good life and they’re not really thinking about faith, calling, all these kinds of things.
 A lot of young people feel like they have to live into that script.

 But I don’t know that our young people are in touch with the stories of global missions--like the people with the big names, even the contemporary names that aren’t big names, but they’re big in God’s eyes because they’re serving His name unseen.
 There’s some recovery work that needs to happen.
 And let me just say this, too.
 It’s true that there are people who have gone and done global mission who have lacked intercultural competency.
 But just because there are people who’ve done that doesn’t mean we can’t still participate in the mission, but we can bump our intercultural competency.
 How do I gain greater self-awareness as I’m gaining more up-awareness of the other?
 I think a lot of young people when they hear “mission,” they think “colonialism.”